pcanilho/vcluster-argocd-exporter/README.md

 ### Helm `dependency`
 > [!TIP]
-> This is particularly useful when you are installing `vcluster` through Helm as well as you can chain the dependencies.
+> This is particularly useful when you are already installing `vcluster` through Helm as you can correctly sequence the installation of the exporter.
-> Don't forget to add the ArgoCD specific `PostSync` hook annotation to ensure that the exporter runs **after** the `vcluster` is installed.
+> Add the ArgoCD specific `PostSync` hook annotation to ensure that the exporter runs **after** the `vcluster` is installed.
 > e.g. `values.yaml`
 > ```yaml
 > vcluster-argocd-exporter: